rescuerz/dinfer_power_sampling/README.md

 ## Introduction
 dInfer is an efficient and extensible inference framework for dLLMs.
 As illustrated in the following architecture, it modularizes inference into four components:
 *model*, *diffusion iteration manager*, *decoder* and *KV-cache manager*.
 It provides well-designed APIs for flexible algorithms combinations in each component.
-Now supports batched inference for improved throughput.
+It now supports batched inference for improved throughput.

 <p align="center">
   <img src="assets/Framework2.png" alt="dInfer v0.1 architecture" width="600">